JCSS-PMC/PMC/part-02/wave-loads.md

 T_{z}=T_{p}\left(\frac{5+\gamma}{11+\gamma}\right)^{1 / 2}
 ```

 Note: A possible non-conservatism related to the choice of the spectral model is due to the definition of the frequency exponent describing the equilibrium range of the spectrum.
 The JONSWAP and Pierson-Moskowitz spectra adopt $\omega^{-5}$.
-Both the theory, as well as recent analysis of spectral data (Prevosto et al, 1996), show that the tail of the JONSWAP spectrum is indeed closer to $\omega^{-4}$, as has already been noted by Battjes et al (1978).
+Both the theory, as well as recent analysis of spectral data {cite}`Prevosto1996`, show that the tail of the JONSWAP spectrum is indeed closer to $\omega^{-4}$, as has already been noted by {cite}`Battjes1978`.
 The tail behaviour may be important for structural response.
-E.g., Bitner-Gregersen and Haver (1991) show that the $f^{-4}$ assumption may increase the dynamic response of a jacket structure by $25 \%$ as compared to the $f^{-5}$ model.
+E.g., {cite}`BitnerGregersen1991` show that the $f^{-4}$ assumption may increase the dynamic response of a jacket structure by $25 \%$ as compared to the $f^{-5}$ model.

 ### Double peak spectrum